Understanding the different investment options

 FMP: The returns are not guaranteed and vary depending on market fluctuations.

 DF: There is no guarantee of the returns as it depends on market fluctuations.
-In fact, in some instances, the principle amount can also be eroded.
+In fact, in some instances, the principal amount can also be eroded.

 Thus, the fixed deposit scheme is efficient and offers the best security for your investment, allowing you liquidity flexibility.
 In fact, with mobile apps and internet banking, it is no longer necessary to visit the bank branch to liquidate or even start the FD account.